dankorotin/ton-tutorials/2-1-addresses-and-states-1/README.md

 ### `uninit` State

+On a real blockchain, this state follows `nonexist` if someone sends funds to the address.
+As of the time of writing, in Sandbox, it is the default state of an "empty" address.
+So we can only test two traits of such an address:

+1. The initial balance is zero.
+2. Even an `uninit` address can have a positive balance.

 Open `tests/Client.spec.ts` and take a look at the only test case there—the one named `'should deploy'`:

 ```typescript